CEBRA Governance Structure

 - Ms Christine Reed (MPI New Zealand)

 - Assoc.
-Prof. Andrew Robinson (UoM, ex office)
+Prof. Andrew Robinson (UoM, ex officio)

 Scientific Advisory Committee